Fort Reliance: Buildings

-Native Han occupation
+Native Hän occupation

-The site of Fort Reliance contains signs of occupation by the Native Han Indians before the establishment of the fort and during its operation as a trade post.
-The remains of a Han fishing village, Nuclaco, exist on a small island near the west bank of the Yukon river, just across from the fort.
-The site was occupied seasonally during the king and chum salmon runs in the summer.
+The site of Fort Reliance contains signs of occupation by the Hän before the establishment of the fort and during its operation as a trading post.
+The remains of a Hän fishing village, Nuclaco, exists on a small island near the west bank of the Yukon River, just across from the fort.
+The site was occupied seasonally during the Chinook or king and chum salmon runs in the summer.